 (a) True (b) False

 1. (b) False.
-President Reagan encouraged the use of GPS for civil aviation after the Soviet Union shot down a South Korean commercial airliner that strayed over its airspace, killing all 269 passengers and crew, but the seven GPS satellites orbiting in 1983 were already broadcasting both encrypted military signals and civilian signals.
+President Reagan encouraged the use of GPS for civil aviation after the Soviet Union shot down a South Korean commercial airliner that strayed over its airspace, killing all 269 passengers and crew, but the six GPS satellites orbiting in 1983 were already broadcasting both encrypted military signals and civilian signals.

 The first commercial GPS receivers were marketed a year earlier, in 1982, primarily to land surveyors.
 Some early documents were originally secret but later declassified, while other aspects of the system have always been public knowledge.
 Dual military and civilian use of GPS was planned from the outset, but civilian agencies, such as the Federal Aviation Administration and Department of Transportation, and private users, such as the airlines and shipping industries, waited to invest money in the technology until after the military proved that the government-funded system worked.
 Of course, many military aspects of GPS remain secret, and the system is ultimately under the control of the National Command Authority, meaning the president, as commander-in-chief, and the secretary of defense.